19 Perfect Perennials For Hardiness Zone 4

 Royal Candles Speedwell prefers sunny to slightly shaded areas.

-• Plant Size: 18″ high, 18″ wide
+height height 18″ high, 18″ wide

-There are lots of varieties of Veronicas/Speedwells.
+There are lots of varieties of Veronicas/speedwells.
 I don’t like a lot of them.
 Some are weedy and produce floppy pink flowers that really aren’t worth the hassle of keeping them contained (in my opinion).
 But the variety ‘royal candles’ speedwell is different.

 Royal candles is a neat compact perennial that features upright spikes of gorgeous dark blue/purplish flowers.
 They bloom in the summer and the bloom lasts for weeks throughout the summer.
 Then the stalks still add interest after they have finished blooming (I love a plant that doesn’t require deadheading).